 Pretty much all new parents will experience the torture of sleep deprivation!
 In general, babies cry a lot and it's unlikely that you were surprised by this when you welcomed your new baby into the world.
-Sleep may seem like a distant dream for quite a few months when you have a colicky baby.
+Sleep may seem like a distant memory for quite a few months when you have a colicky baby.

 What is Colic?

 When your baby seems perfectly healthy, has no obvious signs of distress and yet cries continually, they may be suffering from colic.
-Colic is prolonged bouts of excessive, frequent crying for no apparent reason, although some abdominal discomfort is thought to accompany it due to the way many babies draw their knees up when they cry which would indicate trapped wind.
+Colic means prolonged bouts of excessive, frequent crying for no apparent reason, although some abdominal discomfort is thought to accompany it due to the way many babies draw their knees up when they cry which would indicate trapped gas.
 These episodes can be very distressing for both baby and parent, and can last for several weeks.

 So what can you do to help?
 Here are some of our top tips…